 How Augmented Intelligence Is Used

-Self-driving cars” might sound like no human oversight is needed, but that isn’t always the case.
+Self-driving cars may imply no human oversight, but that isn’t the case.
 In fact, Tesla vehicles use augmented intelligence.
-Although its autopilot software is being developed so that cars can largely navigate roads autonomously, there are times when they require human intervention in certain emergencies, like cars suddenly pulling into the driver’s lane or slamming on the brakes on short notice.
+Although its autopilot and full self-driving software are being developed so that cars can largely navigate roads autonomously, a human driver must be ready to intervene during emergencies, like cars suddenly pulling into the driver’s lane or slamming on the brakes on short notice.

 Helping Retailers Identify Store Bottlenecks